NuGet/docs.microsoft.com-nuget/docs/What-is-NuGet.md

 ## Comments, contributions, and issues

-Finally, we very much welcome comments and contributions to this documentation&mdash;just select the **Comments** and **Edit** commands on this page, or visit the [docs repository](https://github.com/NuGet/docs.microsoft.com-nuget/) and [docs issue list](https://github.com/NuGet/docs.microsoft.com-nuget/issues) on GitHub.
+Finally, we very much welcome comments and contributions to this documentation&mdash;just select the **Comments** and **Edit** commands on any page, or visit the [docs repository](https://github.com/NuGet/docs.microsoft.com-nuget/) and [docs issue list](https://github.com/NuGet/docs.microsoft.com-nuget/issues) on GitHub.

 We also welcome contributions to NuGet itself through its [various GitHub repositories](https://github.com/NuGet); NuGet issues can be found on [https://github.com/NuGet/home/issues](https://github.com/NuGet/home/issues).